• Skip to primary navigation

 Instructions

-• Serve with sour cream, scallions, cilantro, and cheese.
+• Serve with sour cream, scallions, cilantro, cheese and corn chips.

 Barbara’s Tips + Notes